Modern Dentistry Powered By CEREC

 A Healthier Smile in Less Time

-We value our patients’ time, so with CEREC, there is no need for multiple visits, temporary crowns, or a long wait for your permanent fixing.
-An added benefit is that we don’t need to take any messy impressions that make your jaw ache, this is all done digitally so the process is far more comfortable.
+We value our patients’ time.
+This is why with CEREC, there is no need for multiple visits, temporary crowns, or a long wait for your permanent fixing.
+An added benefit is that we don’t need to take any messy impressions that make your jaw ache.
+This is all done digitally so the process is far more comfortable.

 To get your single-visit custom crowns and more, it’s a simple process and takes just a few hours as it’s all completed right here in our dental practice in Herndon:

-1. We capture an image of your tooth with a digital camera.
+1. Captures an image of your tooth with a digital camera.

-2. A 3D model of the restoration is created on the chairside computer screen.
+2. Creates a 3D model of the restoration on the chairside computer screen.

-3. The restoration is fabricated from a ceramic block on our in-office milling machine — you can even watch!
-It usually takes around an hour for the restoration to be created.
+3. Fabricates the restoration from a ceramic block on our in-office milling machine — you can even watch!
+The restoration usually takes around an hour to create.

-4. Your dentist will insert the custom-fit restoration during the same visit.
+4. The dentist will insert the custom-fit restoration during the same visit.

-A trusted technology developed by a world leader in dental solutions, CEREC crowns offer lasting results that look and feel like your natural teeth.
-They also closely match the hardness of a real tooth which reduced the likelihood of any wear and tear.
-The advanced technology also allows us to preserve as much of the healthy tooth as possible and only replace what is really necessary.
+A trusted technology developed by a world leader in dental solutions.
+CEREC crowns offer lasting results that look and feel like your natural teeth.
+They closely match the hardness of a real tooth which reduces the likelihood of any wear and tear.
+The advance technology also allows us to preserve as much of the healthy tooth as possible and only replace what is really necessary.

 Ceramic Crowns